 National Jr. Honor Society – Christie Burger

-Recognizes student academic achievement and interacts with the community through required service hours and projects
+NJHS recognizes student academic achievement and interacts with the community through required service hours and projects.
+Students are invited to join NJHS in their eighth grade year after receiving a 3.0 GPA or higher.

 National Honor Society – Debbie Hollis